jhu-ep-coursera/fullstack-course5/assignments/assignment5/Assignment-5.md

 ### General Idea
 Your starting point for this assignment will be the code in the `examples/Lecture59` folder.

-Your task is fairly simply.
+Your task is fairly simple.

 First, change the 2 buttons at the top of the website to say `My Info` and `Sign Up` instead of `About` and `Awards`.